ansible/ansible/docs/docsite/rst/network/dev_guide/developing_plugins_network.rst

 * A value of ``true`` means that the request can be retried.
 This my be used to indicate a transient error, or one that has been resolved.
 For example, the default implementation will try to call ``login()`` when presented with a 401, and return ``true`` if successful.

 * A value of ``false`` means that the plugin is unable to recover from this response.
-The status code will be returned to the calling module as an exception.
-Any other value will be taken as a nonfatal response from the request.
+The status code will be raised as an exception to the calling module.

+* Any other value will be taken as a nonfatal response from the request.
 This may be useful if the server returns error messages in the body of the response.
 Returning the original exception is usually sufficient in this case, as HTTPError objects have the same interface as a successful response.

 For example httpapi plugins, see the `source code for the httpapi plugins <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/httpapi>`_ included with Ansible Core.